The Open Economics Working Group of the Open Knowledge Foundation

 Are you interested in our project?

-Help us analyze the Yourtopia dataset!
-We have released the dataset and are looking forward to more sophisticated analyses!
 We are also currently working on Yourtopia 2.
 If you would like to join the project or come along for a hackday, please contact us at economics [at] okfn.org.

 Open Economics Hack Day Saturday January 28th 2012

-January 19, 2012 in events, hackday
+- January 19, 2012 in Events, Hackathon

 This post is by Velichka Dimitrova, Coordinator for the Economics Working Group at the Open Knowledge Foundation.